Ranked & tested

 4. VIVO Dual Monitor Stand — best budget dual arm#

-Two arms under $60 is the headline.
+Two arms at a budget price is the headline.
 The VIVO covers two 24" monitors, handles both VESA 75 and 100mm mounting patterns, and lets you tilt and rotate each screen independently.
 At maximum arm extension the wobble is noticeable — this isn't the arm for a glass desk or a surface that moves.
 For a sturdy fixed desk with two lightweight panels, it delivers the ergonomic lift for the price of a dinner.

 What we left off#

-We considered the Humanscale M8.1 (excellent arm, $400+ price puts it in a different budget category), the Monoprice Workstream arm (decent build, tension loosens faster than Ergotron), and the Amazon Basics dual arm (weaker pivot joints than the single).
-The VIVO single arm at $35 is real but we included the dual for the CPA audience that runs two screens.
+We considered the Humanscale M8.1 (excellent arm, but the price puts it in a different budget category), the Monoprice Workstream arm (decent build, tension loosens faster than Ergotron), and the Amazon Basics dual arm (weaker pivot joints than the single).
+The VIVO single arm is cheaper but we included the dual for the CPA audience that runs two screens.

 Pairing your arms with the right monitors#